 Face Shape

-• Round Face: A high fade makes your face look longer and adds a sharp definition.
+Round Face: A high fade elongates your face and adds sharp definition.

-• Oval Face: Lucky you—oval faces look great with almost any fade.
+Oval Face: Lucky you—oval faces look great with almost any fade, especially within the many different types of fades available today.

-• Square Face: A low fade or mid fade can soften strong angles for a balanced look.
+Square Face: A low fade or mid fade can soften strong angles for a balanced look while still giving you that clean fade hair effect.

 Hair Type

-• Straight Hair: Fades give straight hair a sleek, structured look.
+Straight Hair: Fades give straight hair a sleek, structured look and create one of the cleanest fade hair transitions.

-• Wavy or Curly Hair: A mid fade enhances your natural texture while keeping the sides tidy.
+Wavy or Curly Hair: A mid fade enhances your natural texture while keeping the sides tidy.
+Among the different types of fades, this one works exceptionally well for curls.

 Modern Variations of the Fade Haircut

-• Messy Fade: Combines the clean fade structure with a laid-back, tousled top for a relaxed vibe.
+Messy Fade: Combines structure with a laid-back, textured top

 Popular Hairstyles That Pair with a Fade Haircut